fralar-code/SmartCardManager/README.md

 - Maven

 ## ✨ Features
+The website emulates the management of card transactions and payments.
+An ADMIN user—who can be thought of as a shopkeeper selling rechargeable gift cards—can create a card with the amount of money provided by the user in the store.
+This allows the user to check their current credit at any time.
+All transactions are logged in the database with useful information.
 - 📌 Users can check card balance
 - 🛒 Merchants can process charges & top-ups
 - 🛡️ Admins can create, block, and manage cards